Robertekbergtallberg/Magic-Artifical-Intelligence/README.md

 (source: https://mtg.gamepedia.com/Portal:Products)

-There will probably be many problems in doing this, so i will not list every problem that comes to my mind.
+#### What is the problem my idea will solve?

+There might not be an direct problem it will solve, BUT it might help developers adjust cards before they get realeased.
 This project can help developers gain insight in how they can balance cards, and help players gain insight both in deck building and play.

-Problems the project might face:
+The main problem the project might face:
 * Wizard of the Coast is the game developers will this project be able to continue without their support?

 ## How is it used?